eNMS-automation/eNMS/README.md

 - via mail (a brief summary and the full logs attached as a textfile)
 - via Slack
 - via Mattermost (Open-Source and private alternative to Slack)

+Additionally, eNMS can be configured to push the results to a remote Git repository.

 ___